 Internal piles may not be dangerous for life – but badly disturbs a person’s life by having constant pain, pressure and discomfort in the lower part of the body.

 This is widely spread urban centres; Karachi, Lahore, Peshawar and rural areas of Pakistan.
-Treatment of internal piles is very successful using homoeopathic treatment by Dr Sabeel.
+Dr Sabeel has treated many patients of internal piles during his 15 years of career.